Hosting and bandwidth provided by MacAce.net.

 Photo Credit: Apple, Inc. (iPhone 5 with iOS 7 Installed)

-Earlier iPhone, iPod touch, and iPad models are not supported at all.
+Earlier iPhone, iPod touch, and iPad models -- as well as some later models -- are not supported at all.
 For most users of older devices, this is unlikely to come as a great surprise or concern, although it may have been upsetting to those who had recently purchased the iPod touch 4th Gen (A1367) model, which was sold as new a mere eleven days before iOS 7 was announced.
 Caveat emptor.